-Creating vlogs or videos for your channel takes as much time and effort as creating any other kind of online content.
+Creating vlogs or videos for your channel takes as much time and effort as creating any other type of online content.

 With blogging, you can spend days or weeks researching, writing and crafting your blog posts to perfection.

-Vlogging is very similar, however as a blogger creating videos, you have a huge advantage.
+Vlogging is very similar, however as a blogger creating videos, you have a huge, huge advantage.

-That advantage is that you already have content to work with in the first place, content from your blog.
+That advantage is that you already have content to use in your videos.
+I’m talking about using content on your blog.

 Repurposing content from your blog and turning them into vlogs cuts your workload right in half.